fastly/js-compute-testing/README.md

 For those times you want to write JavaScript tests against a Fastly Compute application.

+> NOTE: Your Compute application can be written in any language/framework.
+> This library allows you to write end-to-end tests against the
+> output of your Compute application.

 Start and stop a Fastly Compute application in the [local testing environment](https://developer.fastly.com/learning/compute/testing/#running-a-local-testing-server) from your tests and make requests to it.